 We can’t embed it here because it doesn’t come with embed sharing (boo….) but click here to see a video by the UK’s Guardian travel reporter on his experiments with AR.

 We’re not trying to get too “far out” on you here (if we wanted to do that, we’d talk about this recent cool geography training session with National Geographic, held virtually in Second Life) but we do think it’s important that you’re aware of these kinds of developments.

-Combined with burgeoning use of smartphones and canada meds apps (applications) for those phones, you’ll see more of this sort of best place to buy ultram innovation very soon, and you may wish to think about budgeting for developing an app yourself.
+Combined with burgeoning use of smartphones and canada meds apps (applications) for those phones, you’ll see more of best place to buy ultram this sort of innovation very soon, and you may wish to think about budgeting for developing an app yourself.
 We see a direct utility for this technology as it could be used for tourism.